-You’ll find the incredible Hay Stacks Vinyl which also sell books and The Thoughtful Gardener amongst others.
+You’ll find the incredible Hay Stacks Vinyl which also sells books and The Thoughtful Gardener amongst others.
 They are well worth popping in and taking a look!

 Looking for more amazing bookshops in Hay-on-Wye?

-As Hay-on-Wye proudly boast the title of the World’s First Book Town, you’re guaranteed to find a bookshop on nearly every street here!
+As Hay-on-Wye proudly boasts the title of the World’s First Book Town, you’re guaranteed to find a bookshop on nearly every street here!